-Employees")
+IIEmployees")

 - a.
 Vesting.
 The vesting period will be 10 years. - b.
 Retirement Age.
-Employees may retire with 30 years of service. - c.
-Accrual Rate.
-Employees will earn their pension with an accrual rate of 2.5% for each year of service, subject to a cap of 75% of Final Average Compensation. - d.
+Employees may retire with 30 years of service.

+d.
 Early Retirement.
-An employee may take early retirement only between 25 years and 30 years of service, and incur a 2.5% accrual rate penalty for any year or part thereof short of 30 years. - i.
-Notwithstanding this provision, the minimum pension for a person taking early retirement under this section will be less than 52.5% of employee's final average compensation. - ii.
+An employee may take early retirement only between 25 years and 30 years of service, and incur a 2.5% accrual rate penalty for any year or part thereof short of 30 years.

+i.
+Notwithstanding this provision, the minimum pension for a person taking early retirement under this section will be less than 52.5% of employee's Final Average Compensation.

+ii.
 For any employee who leaves before completing 25 years of service, the benefit accrual rate would be 2%.
-No benefit would paid until age 62 for an employee who retires before reaching 25 years of service. - iii.
-Prior to reaching 10 years of service, the Member receives 100% of Member Contributions. - e.
+No benefit would paid until age 62 for an employee who retires before reaching 25 years of service.

+iii.
+Prior to reaching 10 years of service, the Member receives a refund of 100% of Member Contributions.

+e.
 DROP.
-The Deferred Retirement Option Program ("DROP") is eliminated. - f.
+The Deferred Retirement Option Program ("DROP") is eliminated.

+f.
 Back-DROP.
 Back-DROP may be employed up to five years, upon reaching 30 years of service.

-- i.
-Any employee whose Back- DROP period includes years of service less than30 will incur a 2% accrual rate penalty for each of those years. - ii.
-The interest rate for the Back-DROP is the actual rate of return of the Plan; provided however, in no year will the employee earn less than 0%, and in no year will the employee earn more than 10% regardless of the actual rate of return of the Plan. - g.
+i.
+Any employee whose Back-DROP period includes years of service less than30 will incur a 2% accrual rate penalty for each of those years.

+ii.
+The interest rate for the Back-DROP is the actual rate of return of the Plan; provided however, in no year will the employee earn less than 0%, and in no year will the employee earn more than 10% regardless of the actual rate of return of the Plan.

+g.
 Cost of Living Adjustment (COLA) on Retirement Benefits.
-Retirees will receive a COLA that is the lesser of 1.5% or the Social Security COLA, applied each January, beginning on the third January following the retiree's employment separation. - h.
+Retirees will receive a COLA that is the lesser of 1.5% or the Social Security COLA, applied each January, beginning on the third January following the commencement of the retiree's benefits.

+h.
 Final Average Compensation.
 Final Average Compensation (FAC) is based on the last 60 months (130 pay periods) of employment.
 Shift and differential pay are included in the wages for pension calculation.
-However, the shift pay included in the calculation may not exceed 125% of the shift pay earned during the five years prior to the FAC period, adjusted for promotion. - i.
+However, the shift pay included in the calculation may not exceed 125% of the shift pay earned during the five years prior to the FAC period, adjusted for promotion.

+i.
 Employee Contribution.
-Employees will make a pre-tax contribution of 10% of salary. - j.
+Employees will make a pre-tax contribution of 10% of salary.

+j.
 Spousal Benefits.
-A spouse will be paid 75% of the retiree's pension without cost (following retiree death). - k.
+A spouse will be paid 75% of the retiree's pension without cost (following retiree death).

+k.
 Child Benefit. \$200.00 per month per child, up to maximum member benefit, prorated if exceeding maximum member benefit, until child turns 18 years of age.
-Child benefit includes that benefits defined in Section 121.206, Ordinance Code. - 1.
-Orphan Benefit.
+Child benefit includes that benefits defined in Section 121.206, Ordinance Code.

+1. Orphan Benefit.
 Same as spouse.
 Combination of benefits prorated for orphaned children cannot exceed maximum member benefit.
-Benefits end when orphan turns 18 years of age, unless orphan meets the requirements of Section 121.207, Ordinance Code. - m.
+Benefits end when orphan turns 18 years of age, unless orphan meets the requirements of Section 121.207, Ordinance Code.

+m.
 Child Disability Benefit.
-Shall be that as defined in Section 121.206(d), n.
+Shall be that as defined in Section 121.206(d), Ordinance Code.

+n.
 Preretirement Death Benefits.
 Spouse's benefit of 75% of projected normal retirement benefit, plus \$200.00 for each child to age 18, prorated if necessary, with overall maximum benefit of 100% of projected normal retirement benefit.

-Ordinance Code.

 o.
 Adjustment Supplement.
-Members will receive and adjustment supplement of than \$25.00 per month or more than \$150.00 per month.

-\$5.00 per month for each year of service; provided, however, the supplement shall not be less p.
+Members will receive an adjustment supplement of \$5.00 per month for each year of service; provided, however, the supplement shall not be less than \$25.00 per month or more than \$150.00 per month.

+p.
 Disability Pensions.
 Disability pensions will be provided at 50% of earnings base.

 q.
 Benefit Cap.
 The maximum annual benefit paid will not exceed \$99,999.
-This cap will be indexed to inflation, with the annual cap increase set at the lesser of 1.5% or the Social a.
-Vesting.
-The vesting period will be 5 years.
+This cap will be indexed to inflation, with the annual cap increase set at the lesser of 1.5% or the Social Security COLA.

-Security COLA.